 In this course, Typography: Getting Started, you’ll gain a firm grasp on all things typography.
 First, you’ll explore the history of type, and dive into the structure of letter forms.
 Next, you’ll discover how these letter forms work together to create eye-pleasing and understandable pieces of information.
 Finally, you’ll bring it all together and learn how this content not only integrates into larger design systems, like websites and mobile apps, but how it becomes the keystone of all surrounding content.
 When you’re finished with this course, you’ll have the skills and knowledge of typography needed to create beautiful, engaging and intuitive information designs.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Trevor, Warn ish and welcome to my course typography getting started.
-I'm a creative director and freelance designer.
-And whether you're a visual designer looking to build out their typographical skill, set a season programmer or engineer that wants to speak more fluently in design, or just a curious human that takes interest in expanding their horizons and gaining new knowledge.
-This course will absolutely have something for you.
-We'll be covering the broad strokes of all things typography and will be a veritable grab bag of historical type knowledge, introductory design concepts, technical knowledge and the practical application of typography and design systems.
-We can't talk about typography without also talking about the various surrounding design elements.
-So we will be inter waving plenty of design discussion into many of these lessons.
-We will talk a bit about systems from a design perspective, and some technical and implementation knowledge will be covered.
-This discussion will be focused on type and digital applications like mobile apps and Web design, but will also touch another mediums were type exists like print media.
+Course Overview Hi everyone.
+My name is Trevor Wernisch, and welcome to my course, Typography: Getting Started.
+I'm a creative director and freelance designer, and whether you're a visual designer looking to build out your typographical skillset, a seasoned programmer or engineer that wants to speak more fluently in design, or just a curious human that takes interest in expanding the horizons and gaining new knowledge, this course will absolutely have something for you.
+We'll be covering the broad strokes of all things typography and will be a veritable grab bag of historical type knowledge, introductory design concepts, technical knowledge, and the practical application of typography and design systems.
+We can't talk about typography without also talking about the various surrounding design elements, so we will be interweaving plenty of design discussion into many of these lessons.
+We will talk a bit about systems from a design perspective and some technical and implementation knowledge will be covered.
+This discussion will be focused on type in digital applications, like mobile apps and web design, but we'll also touch on other mediums where type exists, like print media.
 This course is a mix of subjective and objective content.
-Some of the topics discussed will be by the book industry.
-Standards for other topics will integrate my professional and practical knowledge about actual usage, implementation and best practices.
-By the end of this course, you'll have a firm grasp on the high level mechanics and design sensibilities of typography.
+Some of the topics discussed will be by the book industry standards, while other topics will integrate my professional and practical knowledge about actual usage, implementation, and best practices.
+By the end of this course, you'll have a firm grasp on the high‑level mechanics and design sensibilities of typography.
 No prior design knowledge is required before beginning this course, but I will touch on some aspects of type in various design programs.
-I hope you'll join me on this journey to learn typography with the typography getting started course at plural site.
+I hope you'll join me on this journey to learn typography with the Typography: Getting Started course, at Pluralsight.